jonnonz1/nz-statute-book/acts/public/2013/telecommunications-interception-capability-and-security-act-2013.md

   (b) to prejudice the entrusting of information to the Government of New Zealand on a basis of confidence by the Government of another country or any agency of such a Government, or by any international organisation; or
   (c) to prejudice the maintenance of the law, including the prevention, investigation, and detection of offences and the right to a fair trial; or
   (d) to endanger the safety of any person.

+### 3AB Meaning of traffic data
+(1) In this Act, traffic data, in relation to a telecommunication,— (a) means information that is generated as a result of the making of the telecommunication (whether or not the telecommunication is sent or received successfully) and that identifies all or any of the following, as applicable to the telecommunication:
+    (i) the nature of the telecommunication (including, for example, email and instant messaging):
+    (ii) the path of the telecommunication, including (for example) the origin, direction, and destination of the telecommunication and, if the telecommunication is diverted from one number to another number, those numbers:
+    (iii) the time at which, and date on which, the telecommunication is sent:
+    (iv) the duration of the telecommunication:
+    (v) the termination of the telecommunication:
+    (vi) the size of any data or files transmitted by way of the telecommunication; but (b) excludes the content of the telecommunication.
+(2) In subsection (1),—
+  (a) a reference to information identifying the origin of a telecommunication is a reference to information identifying—
+    (i) the number from which the telecommunication originates; and (ii) if the telecommunication is generated from a mobile telephone, the point at which the telecommunication first enters a network; and
+  (b) a reference to information identifying the destination of a telecommunication is a reference to information identifying the number to which the telecommunication is sent.
+(3) In subsection (2), number, in relation to a telecommunication, means the number, identifier, or address used by a network operator or a service provider for the purposes of—ExamplesExamples of a number, as defined, include the following:a telephone number:a mobile telephone number:a unique identifier for a telecommunication device (for example, an electronic serial number or a Media Access Control address):a user account identifier:an Internet Protocol address:an email address.
+  (a) identifying the origin of the telecommunication; and (b) directing the telecommunication to its intended destination.

 ### 3B Transitional, savings, and related provisions
 The transitional, savings, and related provisions set out in Schedule 1AA have effect according to their terms.